 - Debts contributions consolidated into one monthly repayment

-- All remaining debts are written off on the conclusion of an IVA
+- All remaining debts are written off on the conclusion of the arrangement

 - Normally all debt interest and charges are frozen (there can be some exceptions to the rule)

-- Upon conclusion of an IVA, normally five years, you would be debt-free
+- Upon conclusion of the agreement, normally five years, you would be debt-free

-- Upon completion of an IVA, you can begin repairing your credit rating
+- Upon completion, you can begin repairing your credit rating

 - Fairly quick to set up after receiving agreement from creditors